-KS4: GCSE Mathematics, three year SOW for the Y9’s, two year SOW for the Y10’s and one year SOW for the Y11’s.
-The SOW is detailed week by week and the end of Units test completed regularly.
-PLC’s completed by all Y11 classes after the Mocks.
+KS4: GCSE Mathematics, three year Scheme of Work, detailed week by week and the End of Units tests completed regularly.
+Personalised Learning Checks completed by all Year 11 classes after the Mocks.

 Earlier lessons are revisited throughout all year groups as they link with more challenging topics.
 This helps to develop confidence in Maths and also to ensure the basics are covered.
 Interleaving lessons are revisited throughout the Y10 and Y11 classes to regularly revisit topics covered earlier in the course.

 Centralised Homework for all classes Y7- Y11, set up weekly and monitored by the teachers.

 Collaborative approach to lesson planning and resourcing.